langjam/jam0001/nebelhut/README.md

 A `return` is followed by an expression and ends the execution of an function call early resulting in the expression value.
 An execution of a code block constitutes a function call if: its origin is `eval`, its origin is `apply`, its origin is a parsed function call due to a bound block value having an associated `'arity`.

-If a statement is an expression that results in a comment, this comment is stashed.
+If a statement is an expression that results in a value comment, this comment is stashed.
 See `stash-comment` for further semantics.

+If a statement is an expression that results in a switch comment, the corresponding switch is set in the current scope.
+A new scope inherits the switch values of its parent.
+Available switches are:

+- `u`/`U`: Lexing switch that normalizes every identifier to be uppercase.
+- `h`/`H`: Lexing switch that sets the integer base to 16.
+- `t`/`T`: Enable or disable testing
+- `b`/`B`: Enable or disable step debugging.

-If a statment is an expression and there is a stashed string comment beginning with "`TEST `" the expression following "`TEST `" is evaluated in the current scope and this test expression is tested for equality with the result of the statement of expression.
+If a statment is an expression and there is a stashed string comment beginning with "`TEST `" and testing is enabled, the expression following "`TEST `" is evaluated in the current scope and this test expression is tested for equality with the result of the statement of expression.
 If they are not equal, execution halts and a failure is displayed.
-If there is a stashed string comment beginning with "`TESTWITH `", the statement is executed for every `TESTWITH` clause in the comment.
+If there is a stashed string comment beginning with "`TESTWITH `" and testing is enabled, the statement is executed for every `TESTWITH` clause in the comment.
 A `TESTWITH` clause is followed by an identifier and two expressions.
 Both expressions are evaluated in the current scope.
 The result of the first expression is bound to the identifier in the current scope before the statement is executed.
 The result of statement is compared with the second expression for equality.
 If they are not equal, execution halts and a failure is displayed.

 When a variable that has a macro value bound to it is encountered, the parser consumes as many macro arguments as the macro has designated parameters.
 A macro argument is a regular token or several tokens enclosed between balanced parentheses and brackets.
 The outer parentheses/brackets are not part of the argument.
 To insert the arguments into the macro body every token that is not preceded by a `,` (comma) is copied to the output.
 A comma followed by an integer token copies the corresponding argument into the output.
 A comma followed by the identifier `len` and an integer token, writes an integer token to the output that is the length of the corresponding argument.
 A comma followed by the identifier `for`, an integer token and a body evaluates the body for every token in the argument.
 Two additional parameters are made available to the body: the token and the loop index as an integer token.
 When the output list of tokens is finished, it is executed as a block in the current environment.

-There are 10 types of values in Flamingo: bools, ints, floats, identifiers, strings, lists, comments, builtins, blocks and macros.
+When a statement is about to be executed and step debugging is disabled, a debugger command line is launched allowing you to introspect and manipulate the program state.
+The command and the singular argument are separated by spaces.
+The following commands are available:

+- `p`/`print`: Takes an expression as argument.
+Print the result of an expression in the current scope.
+- `peek`: Takes a number as argument.
+Print that many tokens that are next to be executed.
+- `skip`: Takes a number as argument.
+Skip that many tokens that are next to be executed.
+- `n`/`next`: Execute the next statement but launch the debugger before the execution of the next statement.
+- `cont`/`continue`: Disable step debugging and continue the execution as normal.
+- `exit`: Halt the execution.

 ---